The 'Backpack Hack' Makes Traveling With Kids Less Stressful

 For days before our extended weekend trip, my kids are begging me for just one peek.
 But they know I won’t let them—because if I do, I’m out of tricks.
-If your family is like mine, the holiday season means a lot of time traveling–traveling that basically tortures parents.
+If your family is like mine, the holiday season and school breaks mean a lot of time traveling–traveling that basically tortures parents.
 For us, it’s travel via our semi-clean mini-van.
 We load up—each person in their designated seat—and off we go.

 We used to get about five minutes (if that) down the road before one of my kids would profess, “I’m bored.”

 Of course, the other three kids thought this was accurate, so they’d also begin whining—loudly and relentlessly.
 What time will we get to Grandma’s?
 Four hours?
 That’s forever!
 Did you bring me any snacks?
 I don’t like that kind of granola bar.
 Who farted?
 Mom!
 Mom!
 That smells so bad!
 Can we listen to Taylor Swift?
 I don’t like Taylor Swift!
 I want Imagine Dragons!
 Can we watch a movie?
 It’s my day to pick a movie.
 I am not watching Frozen again!
 Mom, make him stop singing the songs!
 I can’t hear the movie!

 Now I know what you’re thinking.
 Hand those kids a device!
 But because we limit electronic time at home, we do so in the car, as well.
 We might use devices for half the trip—but not the entire time.
 Which means I needed to come up with something for my kids to do for a few hours.

 This was no easy feat.
 I have two tweens, a first grader, and a preschooler.
 And if your kids are like mine—everything must be 100% fair.
 Otherwise, I’ll spend a solid hour fielding (more) complaints.